-The Samsung-Naim joint venture expects to achieve mechanical completion of the terminal by December 2013.
+The Samsung-Naim joint venture achieved mechanical completion of the terminal by late 2013.

-The terminal will be equipped with infrastructure to receive, process, store, measure and export crude oil and gas / condensate.
+The terminal is equipped with infrastructure to receive, process, store, measure and export crude oil and gas / condensate.

-Subsea pipelines will be laid to connect the terminal with the offshore fields of the integrated project.
+Subsea pipelines were laid to connect the terminal with the offshore fields of the integrated project.

 Processing at Sabah

-The crude oil and gas / condensate reaching the Sabah terminal will be separated and stored in tanks.
-The gas will be sent to the Petronas LNG Complex in Bintulu via the Sabah-Sarawak pipeline, for processing and further export or sale.
+The crude oil and gas / condensate reaching the Sabah terminal is separated and stored in tanks.
+The gas is sent to the Petronas LNG Complex in Bintulu via the Sabah-Sarawak pipeline, for processing and further export or sale.

-The LNG complex has eight production trains with a total processing capacity of nearly 23 million tonnes of hydrocarbons per year.
+The LNG complex has eight production trains with a total processing capacity of nearly 23 million tonnes of hydrocarbons a year.

-The oil and condensate will be exported through moorings.
+The oil and condensate is exported through moorings.

-The onshore pipeline will be 90km long in Sabah and 422km long in Sarawak.
-It will begin in Kimanis and end at Bintulu.
+The onshore pipeline is 90km-long in Sabah and 422km-long in Sarawak.
+It begins in Kimanis and ends at Bintulu.